Environmentally Sourced Timber

 When forced under pressure into the timber, the preservative bonds with the wood structure and doesn’t allow it to degrade over time.
 However, some maintenance is advised to make sure your timber is waterproofed and to ensure longevity (see our Fair Care Warranty).

-When the treated timber arrives in our yard here in Dorset, we put it in-stick (stacked with sticks between the layers) for several (between 4 and 6) weeks and allow the beautiful Dorset wind to reduce the moisture content before we take it into the workshop to build our timber products.
-Any cut ends, holes or notches we make are sanded then brushed with an end-grain preservative to maintain the integrity of the preservative protection.
+When the treated timber arrives in our yard here in Dorset, we put it in-stick (stacked with sticks between the layers) for several weeks and allow the beautiful Dorset wind to reduce the moisture content before we take it into the workshop to build our timber products.
+Any cut ends, holes or notches we make are sanded, and then brushed with an end-grain preservative to maintain the integrity of the preservative protection.

 It should always be remembered that timber is from a naturally grown plant and although we work hard to make it do what we want it to do, there are occasions when it misbehaves.
 If you are at all concerned about any aspects of your unit or need advice, please just get in touch.